 About cancer in the larynx or hypopharynx

 Cancer can develop in any part of the larynx or hypopharynx.
 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
-A benign tumor means the tumor can grow but will not spread.
+A benign tumor means the tumor can grow locally but will not spread.

 About 95% of all cancers of the larynx and hypopharynx are categorized as squamous cell carcinoma.
 This means they began in the flat, squamous cells that form the linings of these organs.

 Laryngeal and hypopharyngeal cancers are 2 of the main types of cancer in the head and neck region, a grouping called head and neck cancer.
 This section covers both laryngeal cancer and hypopharyngeal cancer because their treatments are often similar.
 However, these are 2 separate types of cancer.